Bill/Bill.github.io/_posts/2015-11-01-hamstar-transforms-immutable-ruby-collections-better.markdown

 => Hamster::Vector[Hamster::Hash[:name => "front", :image => "nginx:1.9"], Hamster::Hash[:name => "my-python-web-app", :image => "my-python-web-app:latest"]]
 {% endhighlight %}

-We convert the response to immutable collections and then we use map to _efficiently_ create a brand new modified `container_definitions` array (`Vector`).
+We convert the response to immutable collections and then we use map to create a brand new `container_definitions` array (`Vector`).
+We examine each `Hash` in turn.
+If a hash has `:name` `'front'` we apparently create a brand new hash.
+Hamster magic takes care of making that apparent duplication efficient.
 The new structure will share the unmodified parts of the original.
 Only the modified parts will require extra storage.

-This is fine if we only need to modify one container.
+This is fine if we only need to modify one collection.
 But what if we wish to retain the deep structure?
 The Hamster example just given isn't actually doing everything our original Ruby example did.
 This first Hamster example is only creating a new `containers` vector.
 What about the enclosing `task_definition` hash?

-It is not necessarily obvious, that immutable versions of Hash and Array will be sufficient for this task.
-The `response` structure is a Hash containing a Hash containing an Array of Hashes.
-Will Hamster provide a way for us to modify these deep structures in nested containers and create new nested containers (or at least give us that illusion)?
+It is not necessarily obvious that immutable versions of Hash and Array will be sufficient for this task.
+The `response` structure is a hash containing a hash containing an array of hashes.
+Will Hamster provide a way for us to modify these deep structures in nested containers and create new nested containers (i.e. create the illusion of creating new nested containers)?

 The answer is "yes!".
-[Hamster provides an `update_in` method](https://github.com/hamstergem/hamster#transformations) that works just like [Clojure's `update-in` function](http://clojuredocs.org/clojure.core/update-in).
-It's accessed as a method on Hamster Hash and Vector and it is generic enough to transform deep structures consisting of Hashes and Vectors.
+[Hamster provides an `update_in()` method](https://github.com/hamstergem/hamster#transformations) that works just like [Clojure's `update-in()` function](http://clojuredocs.org/clojure.core/update-in).
+It's accessed as a method on Hamster's `Hash` and `Vector` classes and it is generic enough to transform deep structures consisting of Hashes and Vectors.

-Hamster `update_in` takes a path specification of "keys" (hash keys and array indices) into your deep (hash and array) structure and applies a block to the target value, deep within the structure.
-Then as it unwinds the stack it creates you an efficient copy of the structure: only the modified parts are actually duplicated.
+Hamster `update_in()` takes a path specification of "keys" (hash keys and array indices) into your deep (hash and array) structure and applies a block to the target value, deep within the structure.
+Applying that block modifies the target value, resulting (apparently) in a new collection object.
+As it unwinds the stack, `update_in()` modifies enclosing collections (apparently) creating new ones until it reaches the top-most collection.
+Because it's all built on Hamsters efficient collection primitives, the whole thing is efficient.

 With `update_in` you could, for instance, update the `:image` on container 0 to `nginx:1.9` like this: